 It was only recently that I realized during one of my parent-toddler classes that I have a “method” for gaining children’s cooperation, although I’ve been practicing it since my daughter’s toddler years.
 It’s simple: I envision children following through with whatever it is I’ve asked them to do.
-Similar to the way an athlete follows through when swinging a golf club, throwing a ball, performing a high jump or anything else, I visualize a child stalling at the doorway of the classroom walking on through while I say matter-of-factly, “It’s time to come in, Audrey.”
+Similar to the way an athlete follows through when swinging a golf club, throwing a ball, performing a high jump or anything else, I visualize a child who is stalling at the doorway of the classroom walking on through while I say matter-of-factly, “It’s time to come in, Audrey.”
 Or while I ask a one-year-old, “Please put the toy down, I don’t want it on the snack table,” I’ll see the child doing it.
 This secret has worked almost every time I’ve tried it, and I think that’s because visualizing follow-through ensures I’ll project conviction and belief in the child.

 Letting kids know we care

 There was an experience I had with my toddler daughter that sealed the deal for me, erased the last shred of worry I’d had that my boundaries might be perceived as anything other than the most positive expression of my love.